 Please note that the discussion on AI principles is still ongoing.
-UNESCO is compiling a report on comprehensive AI ethics for a global standard.
-It considers comments in multi-stakeholder consultation and from member states, and will finalize the report in April 2021 and submit it to UNESCO's General Conference in 2021.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) is compiling a report on comprehensive AI ethics for a global standard.
+After considering the comments in multi-stakeholder consultation and from member states, and through intergovernmental talks, they are planning to arrange to have this adopted at UNESCO's General Conference in 2021.